- Search The Registry

 *Richard Mann was born on this date in 1914.
-He is a retired Black businessman and community activist.
+He was a retired Black businessman and community activist.

 Richard Morris Mann was born in the Rondo Community of St. Paul, Minnesota.
 He was the second child of Richard Matison Mann and Grace Starks Mann.
-His other siblings included an older sister Laura Mae, and younger sisters Helen and twins Pearl and Jewel.
-His parents moved the family to Minneapolis where he attended kindergarten and elementary school there through 6th grade.
+His other siblings included an older sister Laura Mae, and younger sister, Helen, and twins, Pearl and Jewel.
+His parents moved the family to Minneapolis, where he attended kindergarten and elementary school through 6th grade.

-His father died when he was 11 years old, and his mother worked to support her 5 children as best as she could.
-He attended Bryant Junior High School, then his family moved back to St. Paul.
+His father died when he was 11 years old, and his mother worked to support her five children as best as she could.
+He attended Bryant Junior High School; then, his family moved back to St. Paul.
 Mann joined the Boy Scouts Troop 55 at St. James AME Church and attended Marshall Junior High and St. Paul Central High School.
-His family then moved back to Minneapolis, where he enrolled in and graduated from Central High School in Minneapolis in 1935.
+His family then moved back to Minneapolis, where he enrolled and graduated from Central High School in Minneapolis in 1935.
 After high school, Mann was unable to afford the costs of the University of Minnesota.
 He worked to support himself and his siblings, doing whatever jobs he could obtain.

-He found employment in his grandfather’s barbershop shining shoes, he worked as a car polisher, and as a porter in fashionable Minneapolis clothing store.
-There, he negotiated with his employer that if he brought in Black customers, he would receive 5% commission on any sale that was made, in addition to his salary as a porter in the store.
-He brought in such luminaries as Gordon Parks and Lester Young who made clothing purchases at the store.
-This work experience also was instructive to him for learning how to dress well and tastefully, a trait he reflects for all occasions.
+He found employment in his grandfather’s barbershop shining shoes and worked as a car polisher and porter in a fashionable Minneapolis clothing store.
+There, he negotiated with his employer that if he brought in Black customers, he would receive a 5% commission on any sale in addition to his salary as a porter in the store.
+He brought in such luminaries as Gordon Parks and Lester Young, who made clothing purchases at the store.
+This work experience also taught him how to dress well and tastefully, a trait he reflects on all occasions.
 He also persuaded his employer to advertise in the local Black newspaper (The Minneapolis Spokesman).